83328/42/exams/exam_02/exam02_log.md

 > [!NOTE]
+> The files are not executable since I found it handier to have all variations on the same page - copy-paste the code in a new file to execute.

-> Please feel free to use this code to assist you during your learning journey!
+Please feel free to use this code to assist you during your learning journey!